bretmorin/html-journey-notes/README.md

         ```
         <!-- this is a comment -->
         ```
-    - **If working within the body element with no other elements inside, it will just output 1 long line of text without proper formatting.**
+    - If working within the body element with no other elements inside, it will just output 1 long line of text without proper formatting

     - Elements
         - In HTML, almost everything is pieces of content wrapped in some sort of container.
 Almost all elements need an opening and closing tag.